ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 Filesystem interaction
 ^^^^^^^^^^^^^^^^^^^^^^

-Dealing with filenames often involves dropping back to bytes because on UNIX-like systems filenames are bytes.
+Dealing with file names often involves dropping back to bytes because on UNIX-like systems file names are bytes.
 On Python 2, if we pass a text string to these functions, the text string will be converted to a byte string inside of the function and a traceback will occur if non-ASCII characters are present.
 In Python 3, a traceback will only occur if the text string can't be decoded in